Fedolodic/Airspace-Live-Visualizer/README.md

 pnpm run dev         # (optional) vite dev server if you migrate to a build
 ```

+Dev mode can be toggled by appending `?dev` to the URL; this displays real-time FPS and update timings.

 ### Lint & Test (optional)

 ```bash